ryanknauer/CPSC448/README.md

 * Gain experience using tensorflow
 * Understand workings behind more advanced models used in industry such as Long Short Term Memory
 * Understand intuition behind implementation of models used for emotion and facial recognition
+* Explore potential options for improvement for this application

 ## Table of Contents/Breakdown